 Folk Dances of Rajasthan|Langa Manganiar Singers Jaipur|Kalbelia Bhavai Dances and Music of Rajasthan

-Kalbelia Folk Dance (udaipur event folk group rajasthan Sapera & Party) Organise Rajasthan Dance and Music event & Funcation Since 2000.
-A husband-Wife duo is well known musician and kalbelia dancer all over Rajasthan.
-Udaipur event folk group rajasthan & langa Party is team of nine people musician and female dancer.
-All artists are well Experience in their respective field (musician and dancer) more than 10-20 years and engaged with company from past 10-20 years having experience of national and international functions and event.
+Kalbelia Folk Dance (Udaipur event folk group Rajasthan Sapera & Party) Organise Rajasthan Dance and Music event & Function Since 2000.
+A husband-Wife duo is a well-known musician and kalbelia dancer all over Rajasthan.
+Udaipur event folk group Rajasthan & Langa Party is a team of nine people musicians and female dancers.
+All artists are well Experience in their respective fields (musician and dancer) more than 10-20 years and engaged with the company from the past 10-20 years having experience of national and international functions and events.

-The dances of Rajasthan are so good for entertaining the guest in wedding and any corporate party that they are bound to induce you to tap a foot or two along dance with the dancers.
-Rajasthani folk dances are essentially folk dances tracing their origin to rural customs and traditions of udaipur jaipur jaisalmer and jodhpur barmer mostly.
+The dances of Rajasthan are so good for entertaining the guest at weddings and any corporate party that they are bound to induce you to tap a foot or two along with dance with the dancers.
+Rajasthani folk dances are essentially folk dances tracing their origin to rural customs and traditions of Udaipur Jaipur Jaisalmer and jodhpur Barmer mostly.
 What is more interesting is that keeping alive the numerous dance forms are not the professional dancers but the ordinary rural men and women of Rajasthan.
-The dancers practicing these dance forms are, till date, religiously following the age old traditions and that’s where, the beauty of these dances lies.
-Apart from the simple expressions and daring movements that add beauty to the dances, there are the vibrant and colorful rajasthani lehariya costumes adorned by the dancers.
-For the dancers of udaipur event management Rajasthan, the Thar Desert is the centre stage which enhances the beauty of the dances at the backdrop of the setting sun.
+The dancers practicing these dance forms are, to date, religiously following the age-old traditions and that’s where the beauty of these dances lies.
+Apart from the simple expressions and daring movements that add beauty to the dances, there are the vibrant and colorful Rajasthani lehariya costumes adorned by the dancers.
+For the dancers of Udaipur event management Rajasthan, the Thar Desert is the center stage which enhances the beauty of the dances at the backdrop of the setting sun.
 Some of the folk dances of Rajasthan are illustrated herein.

 Kalbelia Dance of udaipur rajasthan